Frederick J. PetersenVcard

 - Organizations & Community

-Frederick J. Petersen has been the managing partner of Mesch Clark Rothschild since 2011.
+Frederick J. Petersen has been the managing shareholder of Mesch Clark Rothschild since 2011.
 He is a commercial lawyer specializing in business restructuring, commercial bankruptcy representation, commercial litigation, and real estate transactions and litigation.

 Fred joined Mesch Clark Rothschild in 1998 as a law clerk while attending the University of Arizona College of Law.
 He joined the firm as an associate in 1999 and became a shareholder in 2005.
 Fred received a Bachelor of Arts degree, Magna Cum Laude, in history and political science from Gonzaga University in Spokane, Washington.